casassg/events-landing/bylaws.md

 ### Membership

-The Vice Chair approves membership and maintains the roster.
-Members must be either:
+The following will automatically be considered as members:

 - A graduate student in the Department of Computer Science
 - A graduate student in an affiliated Department/Institute
 - A graduate student working in a Computer Science or affiliated Department/Institute lab

 Those who don’t meet these criteria may become members by arrangement with the Vice Chair.

-The Vice Chair is responsible for maintaining the membership roster.
-To become a member, students should express interest to the Vice Chair.

 ### Procedures